More to Pisa than the iconic ‘Leaning Tower’

 My interest in and admiration of the arts has developed beyond recognition and perhaps set the pathway to future posts.
 My desire to learn has only been encouraged by my visits to Florence.
 The fire within burns ever brighter as further tours and visits of the surrounding area and rest of the country are planned.
 As I’m starting to find out, Tuscany is more than just Florence.

-Uffizi Gallery, Florence, Italy
+Uffizi Gallery, Art Museum in Florence, City in Italy

 The Gallery Corridors